19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Administration in bankruptcy of estate of person dying insolvent

-148\.—(1) In this section, unless the context otherwise requires, “creditor” means one or more creditors qualified to present a bankruptcy petition under this Act.
+148\.—(1) In this section, unless the context otherwise requires, “creditor” means one or more creditors qualified to make a bankruptcy application under this Act.

-(2) The Official Assignee or any creditor of a deceased debtor whose debt would have been sufficient to support a bankruptcy petition against the debtor had he been alive, may present to the court a petition for an order for the administration of the estate of the deceased debtor according to this Act.
+(2) The Official Assignee or any creditor of a deceased debtor whose debt would have been sufficient to support a bankruptcy application against the debtor had he been alive, may make to the court an application for an order for the administration of the estate of the deceased debtor according to this Act.

-(3) Every petition under this section shall be in the same form as a creditor’s petition under section 57, with such variations as the case may require, except that in the case of a petition by the Official Assignee, it shall not be necessary to allege or prove that any debt is owing to the petitioner.
+(3) Every application under this section shall be in the same form as a creditor’s bankruptcy application under section 57, with such variations as the case may require, except that in the case of an application by the Official Assignee, it shall not be necessary to allege or prove that any debt is owing to the applicant.

-(4) Upon the prescribed notice being given to the legal representative, if any, of the deceased debtor, the court may, in the prescribed manner, upon proof of the petitioner’s debt , unless the court is satisfied that there is a reasonable probability that the estate will be sufficient for the payment of the debts owing by the deceased debtor, make an order for the administration in bankruptcy of the deceased debtor’s estate, or may, upon cause being shown, dismiss the petition with or without costs.
+(4) Upon the prescribed notice being given to the legal representative, if any, of the deceased debtor, the court may, in the prescribed manner, upon proof of the applicant’s debt, unless the court is satisfied that there is a reasonable probability that the estate will be sufficient for the payment of the debts owing by the deceased debtor, make an order for the administration in bankruptcy of the deceased debtor’s estate, or may, upon cause being shown, dismiss the application with or without costs.

 (5) An administration order under this section shall not be made until the expiration of 2 months from the date of the grant of probate or letters of administration, unless with the concurrence of the legal representative of the deceased debtor.

-(6) A petition for administration under this section shall not be presented to the court after proceedings have been commenced for the administration of the deceased debtor’s estate except that the court may, in that case, on the application of any creditor and on proof that the estate is insufficient to pay its debts in the prescribed manner, make an order for the administration of the estate of the deceased debtor in bankruptcy, and the like consequences shall ensue as under an administration order made on the petition of a creditor.
+(6) An application for administration under this section shall not be made to the court after proceedings have been commenced for the administration of the deceased debtor’s estate except that the court may, in that case, on the application of any creditor and on proof that the estate is insufficient to pay its debts in the prescribed manner, make an order for the administration of the estate of the deceased debtor in bankruptcy, and the like consequences shall ensue as under an administration order made on the application of a creditor.

 (7) Upon an administration order being made under this section, the property of the debtor shall vest in the Official Assignee as trustee thereof without any further conveyance, transfer or assignment, and he shall forthwith proceed to realise and distribute the same in accordance with this Act.